Homily for fourth sunday of advent, year A16 Dec 2016, by Sermons in

-Today is the last Sunday of advent, Christmas is here already as the prophet Isaiah said that the maiden is with a child and will soon give birth to a son.
-He spoke this prophesy when king Ahaz and the whole kingdom of Judah were been terrorized, when they lived in fear of been conquered by their enemies.
-The prophet Isaiah encouraged the king not to lose heart, not to be afraid but to put his trust in God.
-The prophet encouraged king Ahaz to ask for a sign from God, but the king refused.
+Today is the last Sunday of advent, Christmas is here already as the prophet Isaiah prophesised in our first reading this morning; the maiden is with a child and will soon give birth to a son.
+This prophesy came when king Ahaz and the whole kingdom of Judah were been terrorized, when they lived in fear of been conquered.
+The prophet Isaiah encouraged the king never to lose heart but to put his trust in God.
+King Ahaz was encouraged to ask for a sign from God, but the king refused.
 So, the prophet says, The Lord himself, therefore, will give you a sign.
 It is this: the maiden is with child and will soon give birth to a son whom she will call Emmanuel, a name which means God-is-with-us.

 The maiden that was with child is Mary, and the child is Jesus Christ the ultimate fulfilment of the prophecies of old and the hope of all nations.
 Matthew tells us how Jesus came to be born.
 His mother Mary was betrothed to Joseph, but before they came to live as husband and wife, Mary was found to be with child through the Holy Spirit.
-The conception of Jesus remains a mystery just as it was to Joseph; Joseph could not really understand and so he wanted to quietly disassociated himself from everything that has to do with the conception, he planned to devoice Mary quietly.
+The conception of Jesus remains a mystery just as it was to Joseph; he could really not comprehend exactly what was happening, they were all happening to fast.
+He decided to quietly disassociate himself from everything that has to do with the mystery conception, he planned to devoice Mary quietly.
 But the angel of the Lord said to him, Joseph son of David, do not be afraid to take Mary home as your wife, because she has conceived what is in her by the Holy Spirit.

 Fear, therefor is not one of the characteristics of Christmas people, it is not a characteristic of one who puts his trust in God.
 Fear is a satanic strategy to discourage and destroy the children of God, the devil puts fear into people to stop them from walking in the freedom of God, to make them live like slaves even though they are freeborn.
 St. Paul says; So you are no longer a slave but a child, and if a child then also an heir through God (Gal.
 4:7).
 And St. Paul also tells us that we did not receive the spirit of slavery to fall back into fear, but you have received a spirit of adoption.
 When we cry, ‘Abba!
 Father!
 Rom.
 8:15.